-The council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the senior managers within the Council who have responsibility for the development and maintenance of the governance environment, the Internal Audit annual report, and comments made by the external auditors and other review agencies and inspectorates.
 The process that has been applied in maintaining and reviewing the effectiveness of the governance framework includes the following in the last year:

-The council's internal management processes, such as performance monitoring and reporting; the staff performance appraisal framework; monitoring of policies, such as the corporate complaints and health and safety policies; and the corporate budget challenge process;

-- The work of the corporate Joint Procurement Board partnered with Horsham DC, Crawley BC and Mole Valley DC which is working to update the Procurement Code as the legislative framework changes following the departure of the UK from the EU and the forthcoming passage of the Procurement Bill into law; - The council's internal audit coverage (purchased from Mazars via a Croydon LBC framework), which is planned using a risk-based approach.
-The outcome from the internal audit coverage helps form the Chief Internal Auditor's opinion on the overall adequacy of the Council's internal control framework, which is reported in their annual report. - The Chief Internal Auditor's annual report on anti-fraud and corruption activities, including the use of the National Fraud Initiative data matching exercise; - o The annual review of the internal audit function; - The External Auditor's work and reports;

-The work of the Audit Committee, which reviews the outcomes from the annual audit plan and the annual report of the audit function;

-- The work of the Scrutiny Committees; - Work of the Standards Committee to deal with Code of Conduct complaints.
+- Internal management processes, such as performance monitoring and reporting; the staff performance appraisal framework; monitoring of policies, such as the corporate complaints and health and safety policies; and the corporate budget challenge process. - The work of the corporate Joint Procurement Board partnered with Horsham DC, Crawley BC and Mole Valley DC which is working to update the Procurement Code as the legislative framework changes following the departure of the UK from the EU and the forthcoming passage of the Procurement Bill into law In readiness for this, the Council has drafted a new procurement code that meets the requirements of the Act so that any procurement formally started after the 'Go Live' date must comply with the new regulations.
+Training for all staff has taken place to ensure all staff are up to date with the new rules. - Internal audit coverage (purchased from Forvis Mazars LLP via a Croydon LBC framework), which is planned using a risk-based approach.
+The outcome from the internal audit coverage helps form the Chief Internal Auditor's opinion on the overall adequacy of the Council's internal control framework, which is reported in their annual report. - The work internal audit carries out on anti-fraud and corruption activities, including the use of the National Fraud Initiative data matching exercise; - The External Auditor's work and reports; - The work of the Audit Committee, which reviews the outcomes from the annual internal audit plan and the annual report of the internal audit function; - The work of the Scrutiny Committees; - o Work of the Standards Committee to deal with Code of Conduct complaints. - Regular monitoring of the Corporate risk register, recording and identifying risks and opportunities that could impact the Council's governance systems and the Corporate plan